jbonot/ahk-save-pdf/README.md

 # Save PDF
-This project automatically creates a PDF from the configured window
+This project automatically creates a PDF from the configured window.

+**Disclaimer:** This script is made custom for an undisclosed application.
+It will not work for most applications.

 ## Requirements
 - [AutoHotKey v2](https://www.autohotkey.com/download/)